 People ate their biggest meal at lunch time, as cooking was easiest in the mornings relative coolness in comparison.
 I truly understood why people siesta’d.
 It was too hot to do anything else in the strong heat of the afternoon.
 By 10pm there was a slight cooling and suddenly there was activity on the streets.
 Children played and people gathered at the local cafes and bars until well past midnight.
 The heat definitely dictated the day.

 Method in the Madness

 The nights are for opening windows, letting in the cooler evening air.
 Shutters are closed for privacy, to mute noise, yet to still allow air to circulate the home.
 Come early morning, the shutters are opened and the sunshine is let in to air the home.

 Depending on how the sun tracks across your home, will depend on when you shut your windows and shutters.
 Our house here in France faces east / west, more or less.
-The back of the house (where we sleep) gets the sun in the morning and the front of the house (our living / kitchen area) gets the sun in the afternoon.
+The back of the house (where we sleep) gets the sun in the morning and the front of the house (my office / kitchen area) gets the sun in the afternoon.